 BI 24003 ANATOMY AND PHYSIOLOGY I - Provides the student with knowledge of the structure and function of the human body.
 The general organization of the body and the structure and function of the integumentary, skeletal, muscular, and nervous systems will be covered.
 Anatomy & Physiology I Lab (BI 24011) must be taken concurrently and completed as part of the class.
 Students must have the same instructor for lecture and lab.
 The Arkansas Course Transfer System (ACTS) requires that Anatomy and Physiology I and II be taken at the same institution to ensure transferability of the Associate of Arts Degree to a four-year institution.
-Prerequisite: "C" or above in CP 02023 Fundamentals of Language or 19 ACT in English or 80 Compass in Writing.
+Prerequisite: "C" or above in CP 02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83 or Compass Writing 80.
 ACTS equivalent course number is BIOL2404.